 Prior to being appointed chief economist, he was co-head of RMB’s fixed income, commodity and currency research team.
 He is also a regular face in the media and has published various opinion pieces and research articles in national newspapers such as Business Day and Financial Mail.

-Mr Le Roux graduated with a BCom, BCom Honours and MCom Economics from Vaal Triangle Campus when it was still a satellite campus of the former Potchefstroom University for Christian Higher Education.
+Mr Le Roux graduated with a BCom, BCom Honours and MCom Economics from Vanderbijlpark Campus when it was still a satellite campus of the former Potchefstroom University for Christian Higher Education.
 He obtained his degrees cum laude.

 Later, he completed courses in International Trade and National Accounting at New York University.

 His ties with the NWU remain strong.
-On occasion, Mr Le Roux gives guest lectures in Economics at the NWU’s Vaal Triangle Campus.
+On occasion, Mr Le Roux gives guest lectures in Economics at the NWU’s Vanderbijlpark Campus.
 From time to time he addresses Alumni on issues of global economic markets and the financial outlook of the South African economy.